-Last week the hashtag #nobservation was trending on Twitter.
+Last week the hashtag #nobservation was trending on Twitter, used by a large group of teachers venting their frustrations about bad lesson observation practices.
 Teachers were following the suggestion of Mr Pink (@Positivteacha) and venting their fury about various indignities they’d suffered over the years when being observed.

-Taken together they’re a pretty damning indictment of the way observations, which should be about improving teaching and learning, have become all about bureaucratic box-ticking, following the latest unproven trend, meeting the supposed needs of external inspectors or just showing who is boss in a school – with no impact on learning and negative impacts on morale and staff retention.
+Taken together they’re a pretty damning indictment of the way bad lesson observation can go, which should be about improving teaching and learning, have become all about bureaucratic box-ticking, following the latest unproven trend, meeting the supposed needs of external inspectors or just showing who is boss in a school – with no impact on learning and negative impacts on morale and staff retention.

 It reinforces our determination at ONVU Learning to reclaim observations – to use video technology, professional coaching and a clear focus on individual teachers’ professional needs to help teachers develop, stay in the profession and help their schools and the students in them succeed.